 Trump’s Weak Spot Is Wall Street: Why China Feels Confident as Rare-Earth Leverage Meets Tariff Threats

 Beijing just tightened rare-earth export controls while Washington floats a 100% tariff on all Chinese imports starting Nov.
-1. The bet in Beijing?
+1. The speculative position in Beijing?
 Trump’s sensitivity to equity drawdowns will force a softer line by the APEC summit.
 We unpack the evidence, the April ‘145% to 30%’ episode, and the scenarios ahead

 Trade tensions between the U.S. and China are spiking again—only this time, the fulcrum is unusually clear.
 Beijing has doubled down on export controls for rare earths and magnets, industries where it dominates the processing and midstream value chain, while the White House has threatened a sweeping 100% tariff on all Chinese imports starting November 1 unless a deal materializes.
 Behind the headline saber-rattling lies a political economy reality that Chinese strategists have studied for years: President Trump is acutely sensitive to U.S. stock market drawdowns.
 That perceived “weak spot” shapes Beijing’s risk calculus heading into the APEC leaders’ summit in Gyeongju.